unfoldingWord-box3/alignment-ml/README.md

 **Visualizing alignment data:**

 On Jupyter notebooks have these examples:
-- plots of multiple alignments: plot_multi_alignments.ipynb or plot_multi_alignments.pdf
+- plots of multiple alignments: plot_multi_alignments.ipynb or plot_multi_alignments_twords.pdf

 **Creating a CSV file of the suspect warnings:**